Work To Ride Horsemanship, Equine Sports and Education Program

 Founded in 1994, Work to Ride (WTR) is a 501 c3, non-profit community-based prevention program that aids disadvantaged urban youth though constructive activities centered on horsemanship, equine sports and education.

 Nationally Acclaimed Horsemanship Program & Championship Polo Team

 Work to Ride has achieved national recognition, including HBO Sports and newspaper feature stories.
-Get to know the Work to Ride story through media coverage.

 Work To Ride programs and activities are designed to explore new ways of engaging youth in significant educational, social and cultural experiences that are otherwise unavailable.
 The youth build relationships and develop problem-solving skills through spirited teamwork and cooperation.

 Crossing the Line: A Fearless Team of Brothers and the Sport That Changed Their Lives Forever

 Crossing The Line by Kareem Rosser

 Kareem Rosser, 28, sits down with TODAY’s Sheinelle Jones to talk about how the Work to Ride program at Fairmount Park in Philadelphia led him to become a polo star.
 He writes about his experience in his book, “Crossing the Line.”

 We would like to recommend you purchase your book(s) “Crossing the Line” by Kareem Rosser from Harriet’s Bookshop.
 She is a black female Philly local independent book seller that we would like to support.
 Thank you and happy reading!